May 21, 2006

 Hope you all had a great weekend and are looking forward to the end of the semester and a summer full of Troop 19 experiences.
 I am!

 There, I went to hell.
 Many have told me that’s where I should go, but the boat stopped at Fengdu, which has a “ghost city,” that includes hell.
 There were all sorts of Taoist spirits–including one that deals with wine–I pictured some of the fraternity boys there!
 I stopped there 8 years ago, when I took my first Yangtze trip, and there was still a city there.
-Since then, the river has risen due to the impoundment created by the three gorges dam, and the 150,000 people have been relocated to the south bank, the old city destroyed and removed.
+Since then, the river has risen due to the impoundment created by the Three Gorges

 May 13, 2006

 1) Xi’an is a walled city, with the existing wall first built in the late 14th century.
-The Communists finally completed rebuilding it, which led to a 14k Bike ride one cool morning.
+The Communists finally completed rebuilding it, which led to a 14k bike ride one cool morning.
 The wall was not finished last time I was there.

 4) We visited two Buddhist pagodas, including one where Xuan Zang brought the original books from the Buddha in the 8th century.